-\textbf{Code-Switched models, effect of model initialization and tokenizers: } Table \ref{tab:en-es} presents the results of the En-Es CS ASR model on the monolingual benchmarks (Librispeech, Fisher) and Table \ref{tab:cs-en-es} presents the corresponding results on the CS benchmarks (both synthetic and natural (Miami Bangor corpus)).
-Similarly, for the En-Hi CS ASR model, Table \ref{tab:en-hi} presents the results on the monolingual benchmarks (Librispeech, ULCA) and Table \ref{tab:cs-en-hi} summarizes the results on the CS benchmarks (synthetic and MUCS).
-For both the language pairs, we observe that initializing the model from the multilingual checkpoint leads to better results and faster convergence as opposed to initializing the model from scratch. \cite{weller2022end} reported the performance of 53\% on the Miami Bangor corpus, which shows that our CS models perform competitively with the state-of-the-art on real world CS samples, while being trained purely from synthetic CS data, hence utilizing only monolingual corpora for training.
-Another important observation is that aggregate tokenizer performs as well as the regular tokenizer, and hence it should be preferred given the additional benefits that it provides.
-Concluding the discussion, following the proposed approach, we now have a single model that performs well on monolingual, bilingual, as well as code-switched data which would be preferable to tackle the real world variations as opposed to the individual models.
+Table \ref{tab:en-es} presents the performance of the English-Spanish CS ASR models on monolingual test sets: Librispeech and Fisher.
+Table \ref{tab:cs-en-es} presents the corresponding results on the code-switched sets: synthetic and the Miami Bangor corpus.
+Similarly, for the English-Hindi code-switched ASR models, Table \ref{tab:en-hi} presents the performance on monolingual test sets: Librispeech and ULCA, while Table \ref{tab:cs-en-hi} summarizes the results on the code-switching test sets: synthetic and MUCS.
+For both language pairs, we observed that initializing the code-switched model from the multilingual checkpoint leads to better results and faster convergence as opposed to initializing the model from scratch or from either monolingual checkpoint.
+In~\cite{weller2022end}, the authors reported a performance of 53\% on the Miami Bangor corpus, which shows that our code-switched models perform competitively with the state-of-the-art on real world samples, while being trained purely from synthetic code-switched data.
+Another important observation is that the concatenated tokenizer performs just as well as the aggregate tokenizer and therefore should be preferred given the additional benefits that it provides.
+Concluding the discussion, we now have a single model that performs well on monolingual, bilingual, as well as code-switched data.